gruntwork-io/docs/_docs-sources/refarch/whats-this/understanding-the-deployment-process.md

 - In some cases, we may need to communicate with you to resolve issues (e.g. AWS quota problems)
 - Deployment is completed and the `infrastructure-live-${COMPANY_NAME}` repo is populated
 - During the deployment phase, you should not attempt to modify resources in or respond to any automated notifications from your AWS accounts
-- You receive an email notification when the deployment is complete
+- Once the deployment is complete, you will receive an email

 ### 3. Adoption